IBM-Bluemix-Docs/containers/cs_cluster.md

 **Note:** By using this initial setup, you can deploy containers from any image that is available in a namespace in your {{site.data.keyword.Bluemix_notm}} account into the **default** namespace of your cluster.
 If you want to deploy a container into other namespaces of your cluster, or if you want to use an image that is stored in another {{site.data.keyword.Bluemix_notm}} region or in another {{site.data.keyword.Bluemix_notm}} account, you must [create your own imagePullSecret for your cluster](#bx_registry_other).

-To deploy a container into the **default** namespace of your cluster, create a deployment configuration script.
+To deploy a container into the **default** namespace of your cluster, create a configuration file.

-1. Open your preferred editor and create a deployment configuration script that is named <em>mydeployment.yaml</em>.
+1. Create a deployment configuration file that is named <em>mydeployment.yaml</em>.
 2. Define the deployment and the image that you want to use from your namespace in {{site.data.keyword.registryshort_notm}}.

     To use a private image from a namespace in {{site.data.keyword.registryshort_notm}}: